Where to purchase: From the Ordinary’s website HERE

 Directions: ”Dispense product into hands.
 Rub together to warm the product, allowing it to melt into an oil.
 Massage well onto dry face and rinse with warm water.”

 How I use it: Personally I don’t do the whole rubbing between my hands and letting it melt as I don’t see a difference i.e. this product turning into an oil etc – I think it stays the same whether I rub it or don’t rub it i.e. it remains a cream/balm.
 So I just spread this over my face, massage for a short amount of time and quickly wash off (I don’t like to keep cleansers on my face for long).
 Double-cleanse if I’m wearing makeup.
 I don’t seem to have a problem putting this around my eyes.
 I use this dry, but on slightly damp skin should be ok!
+Yes this does not seem to sting my eyes too much HOWEVER this isn’t a very effective waterproof mascara / kohl / regular mascara remover.
+So I do pair this with the Bioderma Micellar water.

 Key Ingredients: Squalane is the key ingredient – it’s emollient, hydrating and moisturising.
 Glycerin helps reinforce the moisturisation too.
 Also contains Lipophilic esters (Fat-loving components) that are also gentle and moisturising while ”efficiently breaking down makeup and cleansing.”
 The fatty ingredients also make the product spreadable.